Social Media Influencers Drive Trends–But How? And Why?

 Why Audiences Are More Receptive Of Social Media Influencers

-The reason influencers are so influential is because they speak to an audience that accepts them and receives their thoughts well.
-Audiences like influencers who are authentic and relatable, thus generating positive engagement.
+Audiences like influencers who are authentic and who nurture a relationship with their community of followers, thus generating positive engagement.
 Successful influencers often boast engagement rates upwards of 2.5-5% (based on our analyses through various case studies).
-Brands that aim to resonate with audiences more genuinely recognize the power of social media influencers; therefore, they invest in them.
+And brands that aim to resonate with audiences more genuinely recognize the power of social media influencers; therefore, they invest in them.

 One of the reasons influencers have such outstanding rapport with their followers is because they establish expertise in niches that appeal to a hyper-targeted audience.
 Influencers drive the language of the niche–the jargon used regularly, the hashtags favored, the critical conversations, and the overall trends.